ftzi/eslint-config-gev/README.md

 Curated ESLint configs that I've been improving over the years.
 All my projects use this.

 Since v4, **this should be used together with Biome**.
-Internally it uses my other package, the [eslint-config-biome](https://github.com/SrBrahma/eslint-config-biome).
+Internally, it uses my other package, the [eslint-config-biome](https://github.com/SrBrahma/eslint-config-biome).
 If you want to stay without Biome, use v3 together with Prettier (I recommend [prettier-config-gev](https://github.com/SrBrahma/prettier-config-gev))

 ## 💿 Install: